22 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Love, Simon - Keiynan Lonsdale As Bram Greenfeld

-Released in 2018, Love, Simon is a story about a closeted gay boy who struggles to balance his life amongst the blackmailer that is threatening to out him at school – while also trying to identify the anonymous classmate that he has fallen in love with.
+Released in 2018, Love, Simon is a story about a closeted gay young adult who struggles to balance his life amongst the blackmailer that is threatening to out him at school – while also trying to identify the anonymous classmate that he has fallen in love with.
 The film became so popular that a Hulu spinoff, titled Love, Victor, premiered not that long after, but was canceled after Season 3

 In Love, Simon, Keiynan Lonsdale portrays Bram Greenfeld, one of Simon’s classmates and an openly gay student, and Keiynan himself came out in 2017.
 The film made strides for having a gay protagonist, becoming one of the first mainstream film to showcase a gay teen romance.